Registered Nurse RN

 6. Place the tourniquet on the patient’s arm.

-7. Clean the IV insertion site thoroughly with Chloraprep by starting in the center of the insertion site and working outward in a circular motion.
+7. Clean the IV insertion site thoroughly with Chloraprep.
+UPDATE: Newer guidelines recommend using a back-and-forth friction scrub for cleansing prior to insertion, rather than an inside-to-outside circular motion.
 Clean for 30 seconds and let the site completely dry.

-8. Stabilize the vein with your non-dominate hand by slightly pulling the skin taunt below the insertion site, taking care not to touch the area you just cleaned.
+8. Stabilize the vein with your non-dominant hand by slightly pulling the skin taunt below the insertion site, taking care not to touch the area you just cleaned.

 9. Hold the IV catheter at its base with your thumb and index finger with the bevel of the needle up in your dominant hand.